-Reunited by four funerals over three decades, the dwindling family reflects the atmosphere of its country—an atmosphere of resentment, renewal, and, ultimately, hope.
-The Promise is an epic drama that unfurls against the unrelenting march of national history, sure to please current fans and attract many new ones.
+Reunited by four funerals over thirty years, the dwindling Swart family remains haunted by the unmet promise, just as their country is haunted by its own failures.
+The Promise is an epic South African drama that unfurls against the unrelenting march of history, sure to leave its readers transformed.

 “Simply: you must read it.”—Claire Messud, Harper’s Magazine